• Skip to primary navigation

 1. A True positive.
 That is when a problem can be found, and the problem actually exists.

-2. A False negative, when the problem is missed, and there is a problem.
+2. A False negative is when the problem is missed, and there is a problem.

 3. A False Positive occurs when a problem is diagnosed where no problem exists.